December 14, 2020

 Do you want to conduct your user research in countries other than your own market?
 Maybe to secure your development or to convince local teams.
 In any case, you are wondering how to best proceed?
 Let's take a look at this together.

-From the very beginning, my partner Arnaud and I decided to build a bilingual platform in French and English.
+From the very beginning, my partner Arnaud and I decided to build a bilingual remote usability testing platform in French and English.
 One thing led to another and we have built our experience with large international groups such as L'Oréal, LVMH, ING and Head.

 Which methods in which countries?

 As we will see, there are many ways to conduct comprehensive studies.
 Based on your objectives, you will determine the best method to meet them.
 But, more than for local studies, logistical constraints - budget and planning - can weigh more on those choices.

 For instance, let's say that you are in charge of the Southern European markets and you want to conduct a study with teachings in Italy, Spain, France and Belgium.
 If you don't limit yourself to priority countries, between the translations, recruitments and cross-analyses, you will end up with few synergies and a budget that is relatively proportional to the number of countries.